ilyasergey/YSC2229/source/week-11_exercises.rst

 Exercise 3
 ----------

 Implement a procedure ``find_prev`` for finding a predecessor for an element ``e`` from the BST.
 It should return ``None`` if ``e`` is not present in the tree, or if it is the smallest element in it.
-Implemnt automated randomised tests for your procedure.
+Implement automated randomised tests for your procedure.

 .. _exercise-uf-compression:

 Exercise 4
 ----------

-Implement a version of Union-Find to include *path compression*, by adding a code to ``find`` that links every element on the path from ``p`` to the root.
+Implement a version of Union-Find to include *path compression*, by adding a code to ``find`` that links every element on the path from ``p`` to the root (thus making a short-cut for the path).
 Give a sequence of inputs that causes thie function to produce a path of length 4 (and compress it). *Note*: The amortised cost per operation for this algorithm is known to be logarithmic.

 .. _exercise-tree-print: